ELTEGANI/ExpenseMonitorApp/README.md

 5-Simplify Android Kotlin Code with Ktlint.

-6-mpchart android pie chart to give user report about thier expenses.
+6-Fastlane.
+Done initialized it in the project.

 7-R8

-8-Publish to Play Store using Fastlane.
+8-Publish to Play Store using Fastlane